 David T Procter

 My first book was published far too early.
-Like so many, I thought it brilliant but soon realised the world of vanity publishing was expensive, and led by vanity.
-Looking back, I realised it was a good story ruined by poor editing.
+Like so many, I thought it brilliant but soon the world of vanity publishing was and led by vanity.
+Looking back, was a good story ruined by poor editing.
 A salutary lesson for those who read this, think once, twice, thrice before you do anything half as stupid as that.

 It was then my daughter introduced me to a family research site, that as they say is history.
 What I discovered hidden in our, almost lost, past were stories the like of which any author would die to hear.
 Lies, deceit, lost fortunes, bravery, skulduggery, and secrets which had lain unmentioned for almost 100 years.
 I had a plethora of material to work with.
 All that was required was a tweak here, a minor change there and Dead Men Lie came to life. names had to be changed, a fictitious town created, but I was able to pour my heart and soul into what would become, I believe, a darn good story.